chrisammon3000/project-portfolio/README.md

 <!-- Background -->
 ## Overview

-Links to Data Science notebooks, Data Engineering pipelines and tools to facilitate data analysis, built by me.
+Links to Data Science/Data Engineering projects, notebooks, tools and pipelines built by me.

 <!-- ABOUT THE PROJECTS -->
 ## Projects